noxthot/ss22_julia_workshop/pages/introduction/basis_datatypes_and_operations.md

 julia> p.y
 2.0
 ```
-Now we have created our own datatype `PointObject`, which stores an $x$ and a $y$ coordinate.
+Now we have created our own data type `PointObject`, which stores an $x$ and a $y$ coordinate.
 Note that creating a point by `p = PointObject(1.0, 2.0)` directly fixes the coordinates.
 If you wish to change these after construction, you will observe that Julia forbids you to do so.
 To allow modifying values, we can use the `mutable` command when defining the struct, which gives
 ```julia-repl
 julia> mutable struct PointMutable
           x::Float64